cagrmo11/googleMapsCF/README.md

 googleMapsCF
 ============

-Combining the Google Maps API and Coldfusion to retrieve data
+Using the Google Maps API, Coldfusion, and engine.js to execute MSSQL stored procedures to retrieve data for states, cities, and properties and display on multiple maps